Deploy .NET Apps

 The deployment script below installs the latest dotnet

-compiler and writes Program.cs
+compiler, writes Program.cs

-and run it directly.
+and run dotnet run

 source: clear